crzyzenn/Dwit-batch2-app/README.md

 3. run yarn start / npm start

 // To run in emulator
+- open your emulator from android studio app
-- from metro page, click, open app in android emulator
+- then from metro bundler page, click, open app in android emulator

 // To run in actual device
 - install expo go app on your phone